thecornisians/portfolio/posts/binarysearch.md

     middleIndex = (lowIndex + highIndex) / 2

     if sortedList[middleIndex] is equal to targetItem:
-    // If the middle item is the target item, return its index return middleIndex
+    // If the middle item is the target item, return middleIndex
     else if targetItem is less than sortedList[middleIndex]:
     // If the target item is less than the middle item,